OpenGive/OpenLearn/README.md

 <!---
 ## Using Docker to simplify development (optional)

-You can use Docker to improve the OpenGive development experience.
+You can use Docker to improve the OpenLearn development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
 For example, to start a mariadb database in a docker container, run:

     docker-compose -f src/main/docker/mariadb.yml up -d